 In order to avoid having your toll carrier changed without your consent, Ponderosa can establish a Preferred Inter-Exchange Carrier (PIC) freeze on your account.
 A PIC freeze prevents a change in your preferred carrier selection unless you give us your express authorization, verbally or in writing, to remove the freeze.
 While the PIC freeze remains on your account, you cannot be switched to another carrier without your permission; in other words, “slammed” by an unauthorized carrier.

 The PIC restriction may be lifted by either written or verbal authorization.
 No change of carrier can be made on your account until you lift the PIC freeze.
-The PIC freeze removal forms are available at any time upon request by calling our office at 559-868-6000 or toll free 1-800-682-1878.
+The PIC freeze removal forms are available at any time upon request by calling Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878.
 You can also set up a three-way conference call with your carrier of choice and Ponderosa in order to lift the PIC freeze.
 If you request to remove the PIC freeze by conference call, you will need to provide us with your password, or the answer to your security question.
 The steps required to remove the PIC freeze are in addition to the regular security and verification procedures necessary to change your preferred carrier.
 There is no charge for the PIC freeze service.
-If you would like us to place a PIC freeze on your account, please contact our office at 559-868-6000 or toll free 1-800-682-1878.
+If you would like us to place a PIC freeze on your account, please contact Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878.

 CASUAL DIALING